Skip to content

-IAG subsidiary CGU recently announced a 25% rebate on home insurance bought via online mortgage marketplace HashChing, while sister company NRMA Business Insurance has entered into a pilot partnership with lender Prospa, to offer customers easier access to finance.
+IAG subsidiary CGU recently teamed up with online mortgage marketplace HashChing, which is offering a 25% rebate on home insurance, while sister company NRMA Business Insurance has entered into a pilot partnership with lender Prospa, to offer customers easier access to finance.

 ANZIIF Digital Communications and Content Strategy Manager Amy Gibbs told insuranceNEWS.com.au such partnerships are increasingly common.

 “It’s a good way for insurers to add value for their customers quickly without needing to provide services themselves, which can be difficult with ageing IT infrastructure and different cultural mindsets to innovation,” she said.

 “Using software as a service platform or partnering with tech start-ups to provide a frictionless experience for consumers just makes sense, improving customer outcomes and buying time for insurers to invest in their own internal capability.”

 Meanwhile, insurers will continue setting up their own accelerators, innovation labs and venture capital to possess innovative solutions from the start, Ms Gibbs says.